 2. Distance or Proximity

-Your business is more likely to show up on the Google Map Pack if it’s closer to the location term the user added in their search.
+Your business is more likely to show up on the Google Map Pack if it’s closer to the location the user is searching from.

 Now, there is little you can do about your business’s proximity to the user.
 If you have multiple retail locations, make sure you set up all of the locations.
 If you are a service area-based business, you’re technically only supposed to open one location, but not everyone will abide by the rules.